Interference-Induced Suppression of Doublon Transport and Prethermalization in the Extended Bose-Hubbard Model: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this work, we have presented a comprehensive strategy to suppress the intrinsic mobility of doublons in the strongly interacting BH model.
 By engineering a destructive interference between the virtually induced second-order hopping and an explicit pair-hopping term, we have demonstrated the capability to arrest the dominant transport channels in a clean, disorder-free system.
+We note that an analogous dynamical arrest due to competing hopping pathways has recently been observed in ferromagnetic systems \cite{paul2025anomalous}, suggesting that the suppression of bound state transport via destructive interference is a robust mechanism across different physical setups.

 A central theoretical contribution of our study is the rigorous derivation of the optimal cancellation condition beyond the heuristic level.
 While a simple cancellation of the second-order amplitude ($J_p \approx -J_{\text{eff}}$) offers qualitative suppression, our third-order SWT analysis reveals that precise control requires accounting for hybrid tunneling processes.
-We identified a geometric interference factor $\eta$, which quantifies the renormalization of the effectivepair hopping due to lattice connectivity.
+We identified a geometric interference factor $\eta$, which quantifies the renormalization of the effective pair hopping due to lattice connectivity.
 The excellent agreement between our analytical predictions and the numerical minima of wave-packet spreading, most notably in the 1D-BH chain, confirms that these higher-order corrections are non-negligible in the strong-coupling regime.

 Our analysis of dimensionality reveals that the efficacy of dynamical arrest is sensitive to lattice geometry.
 In 1D-BH chain, the optimized control leads to a near-complete freezing of doublon dynamics, whereas 2D-BH square lattice exhibit substantial suppression accompanied by a slow, residual expansion.
 This distinct behavior stems from the increased coordination number ($z=4$), which significantly multiplies the available pathways for higher-order virtual processes.
 Unlike the targeted third-order cancellation, these uncompensated contributions introduce further corrections to the pair-hopping amplitude while simultaneously inducing longer-range hoppings.
 Although the theoretical optimization minimizes the dominant transport channel up to third-order correction, the cumulative effect of these residual pathways prevents the strict localization.
 Despite this geometric limitation, the drastic reduction in mobility confirms the robustness of the interference mechanism in arresting the leading-order dynamics against lattice complexity.